-- Sometimes, the browser don’t identify this certificate as trusted and give an error message to the website visitor.
+- Some browsers don’t recognize these certificates and give an error message to the website visitor.

-- It’s necessary to renew the free certificate more often than the paid one or you should to pay for renewal.
+- Free certificates need to be renewed more often than paid ones, and may even require you to pay for renewal.

-- Some free SSL certificates can’t be used for commercial purposes.
+- Some free SSL certificates can not be used for commercial purposes.

 How to install a certificate on the website?

-First, you need to issue a certificate.
-Terms of issue vary depending on the type of certificate.
-For example, when getting a certificate with domain verification, you need:
+First, you need to buy a certificate.
+The terms of the issue vary depending on the type of certificate.
+For example, when getting a DV certificate, you need to:

-For OV and EV certificates, you need to go through a company check: send documents to the center to the CA.
+For OV and EV certificates, you need to go through a company check: send documents that verify your ownership of the website and business to the CA.

-After release, go through the installation of the certificate.
-The procedure depends on the hosting rules.
+After verification, you need to go through the installation procedure.
+The procedure depends on your host server.

 To install the certificate you need:

 - the private key (RSA).
-The key is generated in conjunction with a CSR request;
+The key is generated after you send a CSR request

 How to make your website work properly after switching to HTTPS?

-The certificate installation on a new website is easier than on already existing one, because it doesn’t affect traffic.
-If the website is actively promoted in search engines, you can lose traffic without preparing for the transition.
+Certificate installation on a new website is simpler than on an existing one, because it doesn’t affect traffic.
+If the website is actively promoted in search engines, you can lose traffic if you don’t prepare for the transition.

-In order to switch to the new protocol without problems, you should update all settings before:
+In order to prepare to switch to the new protocol, you should first update website settings: